xls/xls/README.md

 ### Hi there 👋

-I’m currently working on anything from kernels drivers to graphics engines.
+I’m currently working on anything from kernels drivers, silly embedded stuff for drones to graphics engines that will never ship ;)

 Born and raised in Stockholm, :sweden:
 Family originally from Thessaloniki, :greece: